Saranya-97-d/Badminton_Courtbooking/README.md

-A full-stack Badminton Court Booking Application built with Flask + MongoDB (Backend) and React + Vite (Frontend).
-The system supports court booking, equipment rental, coach booking, price calculation, and concurrency-safe reservations.
+A full-stack Badminton Court Booking Application built with Flask and MongoDB for the backend and React with Vite for the frontend.
+The system supports court booking, equipment rental, coach booking, dynamic price calculation, and concurrency-safe reservations.
 Project Structure:

 Badminton_Courtbooking/